fjvallarino/monomer/tasks.md

       - Check why border was not shown in some cases (may be ok)
       - Improve cursor handling (if children do not have cursor settings they should not change it)
       - Re-import Color Table and keep it in original order
+      - Maybe internally handle focus as widgetId? (use findWidgetByPath)

 - Pending
   - Add header in all files, indicating license and documenting what the module does